Zuehlke/machines-code-people/articles/business-readiness.md

 authorName: Ina Paschen
 authorGithubUsername: abeggchr
 issue: 121
-title: Business Readiness – is there readiness for agile development in Business?
+title: Business readiness – is there readiness for agile development in business?
 ---
 # {{page.title}}